 Call 720-809-8310 to request an initial review of your case.

 One reason that the Colorado legislature created a statutory framework that no longer uses the term "custody" is to provide less of a sense that one parent has "won" or "lost" custody of the children.
 Colorado does not have "sole custody" or "joint custody."
 Most cases involving children result in some shared allocation of parental responsibilities between parents.
 A parenting time schedule for shared parenting time with each parent and joint decision making on major decisions for the children is the most common outcome in cases involving children.
 The idea of "sole custody" is often asked about, but allocation of parental responsibilities solely to one parent is usually limited to extreme cases of imminent threat of harm to a child or complete non-involvement of a parent.

 Laws regarding child custody changed in 1999 from “custody” to “parental responsibilities.”
 The role, however, is the same as it was prior: Determining who the child will live with and which parent or guardian gets to make major decisions.

 How is custody determined in Colorado?

 When making an initial child custody determination, Colorado courts will consider the "best interests of the children" to determine what parenting time and role in decision making each parent will have.

 There are no set rules on who will automatically get custody of the children.
+This means that gender is not factored into the decision and the mother is not automatically favored when it comes to obtaining custody.
 There are statutory factors that the court must consider in awarding parenting time and decision making authority to parents.